bunnyyiu/haredis/README.md

 ### Fallover
 ```
   1) A is master, B is slave
-  2) A crashes, sentinel mark A as failed
+  2) A crashes, sentinel detected and then mark A as failed
   3) sentinal elect B as new master
-  4) sentinel execute notification.js and this update B as new endpoint in twemproxy config
+  4) sentinel execute notification.js and this will update B as new endpoint in twemproxy staging config
-  5) notification.js kill twemproxy and retart twemproxy to reload config
+  5) twemproxy notice the new config.
+It restart itself to reload config
   6) twemproxy point to B
 ```